nielsfaber/scheduler-card/README.md

 The entities that you can to control with the scheduler show up here.
 Clicking a entity automatically will show the actions that you can program for this entity.

-Typically an entity is a device in your house, but you can also control an `automation`, `script`, `input_boolean`, etc. If you are missing one or more entities, you can add these yourself using the [entities](#entities) or [domains](#domains) configuration.
+Typically an entity is a device in your house, but you can also control an `automation`, `script`, `input_boolean`, etc. You can add all entities that you want to control in the [include](#include) list.

 __Actions__
 The actions that you can perform for the selected entity show up here.
  Typically an action is to either 'turn on' or 'turn off' a device.
 But some entities have more capabilities.
-If you are missing an action, you can add it yourself to either entity or the complete domain (group) using the [actions](#actions) configuration.
+If you are missing an action, you can add it yourself using the [customize](#customization) configuration.

  Actions can contain a variable setting (e.g. turn on a lamp at specific brightness, or change the setpoint for a thermostat).